nielslange/smntcs-utilities/README.txt

 License: GPL2+
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-🔧 A collection of custom snippets to unclutter the WordPress dashboard.
+🔧 A collection of custom snippets to unclutter the dashboard.

 == Description ==

-🔧 A collection of custom snippets to unclutter the WordPress dashboard.
+🔧 A collection of custom snippets to unclutter the dashboard.

 == Installation ==